InES-HPMM/FPD-LinkIII_ds90ub95x/README.md

 ## Insert Driver into your Linux Sources
 The driver can be used in different linux kernels and for different hardware setups.
-We have tested the driver on the RaspberryPi 4, Nvidia Jetson Nano and Nvidia Jetson Xavier.
+We have tested the driver on the RaspberryPi 4 and on a Nvidia Jetson Nano.
 In order to adapt the driver to different hardware setups, the driver provides device tree parameters to set the number of csi lanes, lane speed, gpio control and more.
-A detailed description can be found in the file `ti,ds90ub954.txt`.
+A detailed description can be found in the file [ti,ds90ub954.txt](https://github.com/InES-HPMM/FPD-LinkIII_ds90ub95x/blob/master/ti%2Cds90ub954.txt).

 ### Insert Driver into Kernel Sources with Git Subtree